 If you want to export the rule for All Vulnerabilities:

-- Navigate to the Reporting ribbon tab menu and click the ModSecurity Waf Rules button.
+- Navigate to the Reporting ribbon tab menu and click ModSecurity WAF Rules.

 - In the File name field, enter a name and click Save.
 The Export Report dialog is displayed with the Path (generated from the location and filename from the previous step) already displayed.